chemlqb/chemlqb/README.md

 im jay</br>
-Ill ignore you if i dont know you srrrrrryyyyyyyyy
+Ill ignore you if i dont know you srrrrrryyyyyyyyy, small/short interactions are alright
 <div align="center">

 THIS IS me if anyone Gaf